RyosukeHonda/PID-Control/README.md

 D(Differential gain): respond to the angle change(lower the steering value).
 When the value of D is small which means the steering angle doesn't change so much because of differential gain, the car tends to drive zigzag (Underdamped).
 When the value of D is high, the car doesn't drive with oscillating, but it takes long time to correct for the offset properly(Overdamped).

+## Final hyperparameters
+I chose parameters of PID as follows.
+Firstly I chose PID parameters by trial and error.
+When I found the car drives the track properly, I used twiddle to find the better parameters.
+Finally I got the parameters as following.